adrxLV/unix-dotfiles/README.md

 ├── vencord/
 ├── waybar/
 └── wofi/
-.bashrc (my bash startup file)
+.bashrc                   # Bash startup file
 LICENSE
 README.md
-midnight_gruvbox.theme.css (Discord theme)
+midnight_gruvbox.theme.css  # Discord theme
 ```

 ---

-## 💬 Feedback

-If you'd like to suggest improvements or just have a chat about customizations, feel free to send a message or open an issue!

----

 ## 🔐 License

 These dotfiles are licensed under the MIT License.
-Feel free to use, modify, and distribute as you like — with or without credit.
+Feel free to use, modify, and distribute them—with or without credit.